gophernicus/gophernicus/README.md

 The `-nx` option prevents execution of any script or external file, and the `-nu` option suppresses scanning for and serving of `~user` directories (which are normally at `~/public_html/` for each user).

+### OpenBSD-specific Security

+If you are running Gophernicus on OpenBSD, you may (depending on what features you want to use) be able to take advantage of unveil(2) and pledge(2).

+If you run without executable map support (i.e. you run with `-nx`) then unveil(2) will be enabled and the server root will automatically be unveiled.
+If run with personal gopherspaces enabled (i.e. you run without `-nu`), then the password database (`/etc/pwd.db`) will automatically be unveiled, but you will have to manually unveil the filesystem path(s) from which to serve personal gopherspaces (see `-U`).

+Running with `-nm -nu -nx` results in the strictest set of pledge(2) promises.
+If you have executable maps enabled (i.e. you run without `-nx`), then the promises are relaxed to allow `exec`.
+If you have personal gopherspaces enabled (i.e. you run without `-nu`), then the promises are relaxed to allow `getpw`.
+If you have shared memory enabled (i.e. you run without `-nm`), then pledge(2) support cannot be used at all.

+In short, you probably want to  run Gophernicus with `-nm -nu -nx` and then remove the flags that would otherwise disable the features you want.

+To see what is going on with regards to pledge(2) and unveil(2), run Gophernicus with `-d` (to turn on debug logging) and look in your system logs.

 ## Gophermaps